- Causes & Risk Factors

-What are hidradenitis suppurativa symptoms and signs?
+What are symptoms and signs of hidradenitis suppurativa?

-- Individual lesions may join to produce long draining sinus tracts that are tender and continually produce foul-smelling pus drainage.
+- Individual lesions may join to produce long draining sinus tracts or tunnels that are tender and continually produce foul-smelling pus drainage.

 What types of physicians treat hidradenitis suppurativa?

-Dermatologist are well equipped to care for patients with this condition although they may require surgical support if removal of significant portions of the armpits and groin are required for control.
+Dermatologists are well equipped to care for patients with this condition although they may require surgical support if removal of significant portions of the armpits and groin are required for control.

-How do health care professionals diagnose hidradenitis suppurativa?
+How do healthcare professionals diagnose hidradenitis suppurativa?

 Infections produced by bacteria or fungi need to be excluded because they often are quite curable with antibiotics, whereas HS is not.
 Doctors may check patients for immune deficiency diseases.

 What are treatments and home remedies for hidradenitis suppurativa?

 Since this is a chronic and challenging condition, doctors have proposed various other options, but most lack compelling evidence of efficacy.
 Physicians recommend finasteride (Proscar), a drug used to treat benign prostatic hypertrophy, as an option to treat HS in certain patients with resistant disease.
-In view of its cost and safety profile, it seem a reasonable alternative in patients who are unresponsive to conventional measures.
+Given its cost and safety profile, it seems a reasonable alternative for patients who are unresponsive to conventional measures.
 There is anecdotal evidence that an oral retinoid, acitretin, can be of benefit.